All Episodes

 And it would then narrow down who this particular person is.

-Alright, why does this person not yet wish to be known?
+Why does this person not yet wish to be known?

-He is concerned That if he comes forward at this point with these photographs and some other evidence that he has that it won't be enough and that he'll just be besieged and his whole career will be in turmoil as well as he kind of fears for the safety of his family and himself.
+He is concerned that if he comes forward at this point with these photographs and some other evidence that he has, that it won't be enough and that he'll just be besieged and his whole career will be in turmoil, as well as he kind of fears for the safety of his family and himself.

 Of course.